amh11706/Quacken/README.md

 Here you will find the source code for the single player Quacken minigame.
 This is a very early version included only for the sake of completeness.

-The app is launched using "quacken.php".
+The app is launched using "quacken.html".